Tatum, Brown spark Celtics past 76ers 114-102 in Game 3

 He did hit P.J.
 Tucker for a 3 that pulled the Sixers to 74-72.
 Harden then missed two straight jumpers and fouled Brown on a tough layup.
 Brown made the free throw and the Celtics were back up by eight.

-The odd thing for the 76ers was this, Harden also passed up plenty of easy looks and layups.
-He also committed five turnovers.
+Harden oddly passed up plenty of easy looks and layups and also committed five turnovers.

 Embiid had scored 53 points against the Celtics in an early-April matchup, but could never get cooking in Game 3.
 The Celtics double-teamed Embiid from the jump and he looked gassed by the end of the third.
 Without a teammate he could trust to make shots, Embiid took the scoring load on himself and scored 12 points in the third when he played the entire quarter.